nanderstabel/Spinoza/README.md

 cargo run
 ```

 In a new terminal (in the same `/backend` directory), execute the following curl commands.
 WARNING: you will not get the same output, since you will receive different did's.
+Also, in some of the request's I have used json files for the request's body.
 I might add a script for better demonstration later.

 // Create first account for Baruch.
 REQUEST: